tarwn/lessthandot-hugo/blogs/content/posts/2010-01-15-attributes-of-an-it-department.md

 ## Improvement

-Improvement is a common theme in the manufacturing world and one that showed up in the previous “Learning” section.
+Improvement is a common theme in the manufacturing world and one that showed up in the previous "Learning" section.
 Improvement, or the drive to improve, is a crucial ingredient in an IT Department and business in general and is the arm arm of a triangle that, in my mind, leads to a world class IT group.
 Improvement goes beyond updating software and hardware or taking training classes.
 Improvement means facing our failures and learning from them, finding places where we are under performing and correcting root cause issues, or finding wastes in our department and altering our process to reduce them.
 Improvement is a cultural difference that often leads to enormous gains in productivity or cost reduction, as well as smoother processes and higher morale.

 ### Option: No Improvement